Samuellyworld/FS-task/README.md

 I checked in the variable filePath in script.js if there is a folder called 'result' with a ternary operator.

 The posts.json is found in result folder directory as written in the instruction.

+steps:

+git clone the repo.

+npm install - to packages;

+npm start - to start the fs project.